 “We need to think about diversity in order to promote human rights.
 We need to think about diversity in order to create that equal opportunity,” Ms Tribuzio said.

-Aged care managers and leaders who complete the training will develop the capacity to understand what systems and processes and ways of thinking are inclusive for their organisation, she said.
+Aged care managers and leaders who complete the training will develop the capacity to understand what systems and processes are needed to make their organisations more inclusive, she said.

-“They will be able to help to develop flexible and accessible services for barriers and discrimination and… improve their capacity to look at how the Aged Care Quality Standards are incorporating diversity and inclusion,” Ms Tribuzio said.
+“They will be able to help develop flexible and accessible services to prevent barriers to accessing services and discrimination amongst older people as well as improve their capacity to incorporate diversity and inclusion practice in line with the Aged Care Quality Standards,” Ms Tribuzio said.

 Access the training here.